2025 Recap, Merry Christmas & Happy Holiday!

 YouTube

-My YouTube channel is still slowly growing, and I’m finally getting close to 10,000 subscribers!
-I’ve largely ignored video content creation due to workload, but I upload a handful of videos a year, so head over there, watch a few, and subscribe if you haven’t already.
-I released a couple of videos recently that have done really well, the Technics SE-A100 video in particular garnering around 35,000 views in just a few weeks, which is insane for my little channel.
+My YouTube channel is still slowly growing, and I’m finally approaching 10,000 subscribers!
+I’ve largely ignored video content creation due to my workload, but I do upload a handful of videos a year.
+If you haven’t already, head over there, watch a few, and subscribe.
+I released a couple of videos recently that have done really well, the Technics SE-A100 video in particular garnering over 36,000 views in just a few weeks, which is insane for my channel.

-Of around 130 videos, almost all have a 95% or greater positive ratio, too, with most sitting at around 98%, which is extraordinary for YouTube.
-This is a nearly impossible-to-achieve statistic, especially in my case, because I’m often talking about damage caused by previous repair attempts and those responsible and their friends follow my work and downvote videos.
-Then there are regular YouTube trolls who downvote everything.
-And yet, we STILL have an overwhelmingly positive channel rating, thanks to the amazing and intelligent community and vast majority!
+Of around 130 videos, almost all have a 95% or greater positive ratio, too, with most sitting at around 98%, which is an extraordinary result for YouTube.
+Ratios this positive are nearly impossible to achieve, especially with a channel like mine, because I’m often talking about equipment damage and failed previous repair attempts, which triggers some.
+Certain videos see a fair bit of ‘coping’ in the comments from those responsible and their friends, and yet we still see some of the most positive ratios achievable, thanks to an amazing and intelligent community!

-A 98% positive rating for this and just about every other video I’ve made is remarkable.
+A 98% positive rating for this and most of the videos I’ve made is remarkable.
 Thanks to all who’ve watched, liked and subscribed.

 Wins

 We had several notable wins in 2025.
-Once again, I wrote more than in previous years, with 62,000 words written across 68 separate items, a substantial novel-sized effort.
+Once again, I wrote more than in previous years, with my largest annual total yet – 62,000 words written across 68 separate items, a substantial novel-sized effort.
 I know this because my sister is a published author, and I verified those numbers with her!
-I’m not aware of any other businesses contributing like this, but either way, it’s a significant improvement over last year.
+I’m not aware of other businesses contributing like this, but either way, it’s a significant improvement over last year.

-In terms of equipment, given how much turntable work I do, I decided to write a few more turntable articles, and this went down well.
-That’s just the tip of the iceberg.
-The other focus for me these days is Accuphase, something that has grown steadily since my earliest days owning and repairing Accuphase equipment.
+In terms of equipment, given how much turntable work I do, I decided to write a few more turntable articles.
+This went down well, and that’s just the tip of the iceberg.
+The other focus for me these days is Accuphase equipment, something that has grown steadily since my earliest days owning and repairing Accuphase equipment.

-It’s fair to say that Liquid Audio is an independent Accuphase specialist now, and I see a ton of it, perhaps more than any other independent in Australia, everything from the P series amps to the A series premier models, preamps, SACD players, tuners, you name it.
-You’ll see what I mean in the gallery, below.
+It’s fair to say that Liquid Audio is an independent Accuphase specialist now, and a lot of Accuphase equipment comes through the workshop, perhaps more than any other independent in Australia, befitting of the level of care it receives.
+I see everything from the P series amps to the A series premier models, preamps, SACD players, tuners, you name it.
+You’ll see what I mean in the gallery, below, and last year’s.
+I own a full set of Accuphase equipment, too, of course, something you’d expect of someone passionate about the brand.

 JRC NRD-515